 Relative validation against interviewer-led multiple pass 24-hour recall

-A comparison of Intake24 with interviewer-led multiple pass 24-hour recalls was conducted in 180 people aged 11-24 years.
+A comparison of Intake24 with interviewer-led multiple pass 24-hour recalls was conducted by Newcastle University in 180 people aged 11-24 years.

 Each participant completed both an Intake24 24-hour recall and an interviewer-led 24-hour recall on the same day on four occasions over a one month period.